Frequently Asked Questions

 Because a change order alters an existing contract, it can be issued only with the agreement and consent of the vendor.
 Generally, because of sound vendor relations and because most changes are minor, they can be made without penalties being imposed by the vendor.
 It should be remembered that such changes do require the vendor's agreement and consent and must be issued by the Purchasing Department.

 The Purchasing Department is the official purchasing agent for Georgia State University.
 It functions within the applicable State and Federal laws and under the guidelines imposed by the Department of Administrative Services - Statewide Business Services -State Purchasing and Board of Regents.
-Generally, the G.S.U.
-Purchasing Department can issue Field Purchase Orders up to $100,000.00.
-Requisitions which exceed $5,000.00 must be competitively bid.
-If a requisition totals $100,000.00 or more, the purchase may require processing by State Purchasing.
+Requisitions which exceed $25,000.00 must be competitively bid.

 Occasionally, emergency situations occur when the purchase of materials or services need to be accomplished in a very short period of time.
 An emergency situation is one where there is: